r/Tinder Subreddit Stats and Best Posting Times

 r/Tinder Engagement Analysis

-r/Tinder shows typical engagement for a community of this scale, with an average of 456.1 upvotes per post across its 5,914,373 members.
-The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.22.
-To reach the Hot section of r/Tinder, posts typically need at least 1 upvotes, reflecting the community's activity level.
+r/Tinder shows typical engagement for a community of this scale, with an average of 132.1 upvotes per post across its 5,926,602 members.
+The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.34.

 r/Tinder Posting Patterns Analysis

-Based on an analysis of 95 top posts from the past week, Wednesday is the most active day with 20 posts reaching the top, while Saturday sees the least activity with 5 posts.
-Weekday activity is higher than weekends, suggesting a more professionally-oriented community.
+Based on an analysis of 100 top posts from the past week, Saturday is the most active day with 18 posts reaching the top, while Monday sees the least activity with 10 posts.
+Activity is fairly evenly distributed between weekdays and weekends.

 r/Tinder Growth Analysis